 With Waterlogic you’re on the path to a more hydrated life

-Across a country where in most cases you’ll have access to clean drinkable water it seems shocking that up to 80% of us are dehydrated daily.
+In the United States where in most cases you’ll have access to clean drinkable water it seems crazy that up to 75% of us are dehydrated every day.
 Considering all the negative physical and mental side effects of this problem, drinking more water is a simple way to keep your body is its best shape.
 If you follow some of Waterlogic’s hydration tips in this article you’ll easily avoid dehydration each and every day.

 Boschmann, M, Et.
 Al (2003).
 Water-induced thermogenesis.
 The Journal of Clinical Endocrinology & Metabolism, 88(12), 6015-6019.